What To Do with Plantar Fasciitis?

 Plantar fasciitis is also known as plantar heel pain syndrome (PHPS).
-It is a common problem that can really give you a lot of pain on the sole of your foot.
-PHPS makes it hard to walk and even put your weight on your feet.
+It is a common problem that can give you a lot of pain in the sole of your foot.
+PHPS makes walking hard and even puts your weight on your feet.
 And with all that pain, you don’t know what to do with plantar fasciitis.

 It can be difficult to treat the problem.
 Doctors often try steroid injections to no avail, but experts are coming around to the idea that massage therapy and stretching can be more effective.
 Experts agreed that massage and stretching are more effective at treating the problem than steroid injections or possible surgery.

 Research carried out at an outpatient physical therapy clinic in Israel showed that massage was a promising treatment for plantar fasciitis.
 The researchers studied 69 people with the condition who had been referred to them by an orthopedic surgeon.
 One group was given ultrasound treatment combined with stretches, and the other was treated with massage therapy and stretches.

 All the patients were offered eight treatments over six weeks, although only 51 people completed the whole study.
 When the massage intervention was compared to ultrasound, the researchers found that deep tissue massage on the calf muscles combined with stretching exercises was more likely to improve the symptoms than a combination of ultrasound and stretching.